 A Answers (3)

-Mehmet Oz, MD, Cardiology, answeredIs the soy in your diet safe?
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredIs the soy in your diet safe?
 Is it healthy?
 Dr. Oz and nutritionist Ashley Koff identify the best and worst sources of soy to help you make smarter choices at the supermarket.

 The only soy foods with health benefits are USDA certified 100% organic, traditionally fermented soy products such as tempeh, miso and natto

 - Tempeh, a fermented soybean cake with a firm texture and nutty, mushroom-like flavor.

 - Miso, a fermented soybean paste with a salty, buttery texture (commonly used in miso soup).